gnh1201/reasonableframework/SECURITY.md

 # Advanced security for ReasonableFramework
-Web hacking firewall(the advanced security against XSS, CSRF, and SQL-injection), DDoS protection, Webshell (malicious code) detection, secure configuration check. these extensions are only available for sponsors.

-Even if you do not use a sponsor-only security module, the default security in our framework is usually sufficient.
+the advanced security against XSS, CSRF, SQL injection, DDoS, Webshell (malicious code), weak configurations. there are extensions only available for sponsors.
+Generally, the default security in our framework is sufficient to you. so, you have to use it after did understand what is this.

-Please note that this program is for those who want better security than the default.

 ## Related files
+- index.php
+- helper/php-firewall.php
+- helper/php-ddos.php
-- helper/securitytool.lnk.php
+- and more

 ## Minimum tier
-- 4 USD/monthly (Special thanks + Up to contributors)
+- 16 USD/monthly (Buy me a coffee)

 Thank you.